GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 [![Request form](images/jitgroups-groupdetails.png){ width="300" align="right"  }](images/jitgroups-groupdetails.png)

-As a user, you can join a group to obtain time-bound access to Google Cloud resources.
+**As a user**, you can join a group to obtain time-bound access to Google Cloud resources.

-As an administrator, you can decide whether users need approval to join a group, or whether they're allowed to join without approval.
-You can also control the time period for which access is granted, and wh[jitgroups-concepts.md](jitgroups-concepts.md)ether there are any additional constraints users need to satisfy.
+**As an administrator**, you can decide whether users need approval to join a group, or whether they're allowed to join without approval.
+You can also control the time period for which access is granted, and which additional constraints users need to satisfy.

-You can manage groups and their settings using [policy documents](policy-reference.md), which are YAML files that you deploy to JIT Groups.

 <img src='images/pix.gif' style='width: 100%; height: 1px'>